Jumperkables/learningcpp/0001-helloworld/notes.md

 - `g++ -c hw.s -o hw.o`
 - `objdump -d hw.o # Disassemble to see machine code`
 - `hexdump -C hw.o # to view raw binary`
+- This is also where debugger symbols can be inserted
+    * BUT YOU MUST HAVE `-g` AT EACH STEP TO PASS THROUGH ALL INFORMATION SUCH THAT IT ALL WORKS
+    * `g++ -c -g hw.s -o hw.o`

 #### 4. Linker .o -> executable | Creates the executable
 - `.o -> executable`